-Majority of the people in north Luzon has Ilocano as their lingua franca.
+The majority of the people in north Luzon have Ilocano as their lingua franca.
 Moreover, Ilocano dialects (Northern and Southern Ilocano) are mutually intelligible with each other.
 Ilocano uses five vowel phenomes and twenty consonant phenomes.

 At least 1.2 million use Tausug as their native language in the province of Sulu and eastern Sabah, Malaysia.
 It comes from the Tausūg people with close relations to the Butuanon language.
 Tau means person, and Sūg’ means the island of Sulu.